wp-plugins/bot-block-stop-spam-google-analytics-referrals/readme.txt

 This plugin is built to stop this, it blocks spam bots before your website loads which not only stops the traffic appearing within Google Analytics but it also saves you Bandwidth.
 The spam bots blocked are pulled from a central database of known bots, this database is updated as new spam bots are found, you also have the option to add your own referrer URL's to block.

-<strong>Features Include</strong><br>
+> ### Features Include:
-*   Central database containing tons of known spam bots
+> * Central database containing tons of known spam bots
-*   Ability to add your own custom referrer domains to block
+> * Ability to add your own custom referrer domains to block
-*   You can either 301 the spam traffic to another site OR show a 403 error message to spammers
+> * You can either 301 the spam traffic to another site OR show a 403 error message to spammers
-*   Full statistics, detailing most blocked bots, total blocks and number of sites in block list
+> * Full statistics, detailing most blocked bots, total blocks and number of sites in block list
-*   Ability to block all subdomains of a domain e.g. spam.semalt.com
+> * Ability to block all subdomains of a domain e.g. spam.semalt.com
-*   Video showing you how to block 'ghost referrers' (the spam that cannot be blocked since they do not visit your site)
+> * Video showing you how to block 'ghost referrers' (the spam that cannot be blocked since they do not visit your site)
-*   The ability to contribute to our growing list of spam bots
+> * The ability to contribute to our growing list of spam bots

 = Tags =